 He misspelled her name.

-He blamed her for both possible causes of death and misspelled her beautiful, fucking name.
+He blamed her for both possible causes of death and misspelled his own granddaughter’s beautiful, fucking name.